syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Associations.md

 mean of the differences                 5.816891
 {% endhighlight %}
-####In this case the difference is not statistically significant, but that is primarily due to different null value used—6 vs. 0—and not to the variations in the datat.
+####In this case the difference is not statistically significant, but that is primarily due to different null value used 6 vs. 0 and not to the variations in the datat.

 ####You can complete by clearing the workspace.
 {% highlight r %}